How much are the makelaar fees netherlands buying a home?

 What is the brokerage purchase agent fee?

-A buying broker's commission is the fee you pay for the broker's services.
+The commission you pay to a buying broker covers expert advice and support throughout the process.
 This is often calculated as a percentage of the purchase price, but some brokers charge a flat fee.

 Want to hire a buying agent without a brokerage fee based on a percentage of the purchase price?
 Then hire homeup as your buying agent and pay a flat rate of €2749.